alphamikle/nanc_docs/docs/nanc_configuring.md

 ## Custom icons

 You can easily add your own custom icons to Nanc.
 For this purpose it is enough to pass `Map<String, IconData>` as an argument to `customIcons`.
 Configuring a mobile application using NUI is described in detail [here](./mobile_app_configuring).

+## Preview theming

+In order to be able to recreate your mobile app design in Nanc using [NUI](./nui/backend_driven_ui), you can use the theme from your mobile app.
+This way you will see in NUI pixel-perfect preview a result similar to what you will see in your mobile application when developing components / screens using [NUI](./nui/backend_driven_ui).

 ## Web app configuration